-Unfortunately, government action has not extended to other areas of everyday life, where plastic usage is very high.
-This means that pressure is on consumers and businesses to change their own behaviour without the healing hand (or in some cases, the forceful nudge) of government intervention.
+Unfortunately Government action has not extended to other areas of everyday life, where plastic usage is very high.
+This means that pressure is on consumers and businesses to change their own behaviour without the helping hand (or in some cases, the forceful nudge) of government intervention.